Mississippi Medicaid Long-Term Care Definition

 Countable vs. Non-Countable Assets

-Countable assets are counted towards Medicaid’s asset limit.
-These non-exempt assets include cash the month after receipt, stocks, bonds, investments, bank accounts (credit union, savings, and checking), pension funds, and real estate in which one does not reside.
-There are also non-countable (exempt) assets; they do not count towards the asset limit.
-Exemptions include personal belongings, household goods / furnishings, up to two automobiles, whole life insurance policies with a combined face value up to $10,000, burial spaces, and burial funds up to $6,000.
-In Mississippi, IRA’s and 401K’s in “payout status” are also exempt.
+Countable (non-exempt) assets include cash the month after receipt, stocks, bonds, investments, bank accounts (credit union, savings, and checking), pension funds, and real estate in which one does not reside.
+There are also non-countable (exempt) assets.
+Exemptions include personal belongings, household goods / furnishings, up to two automobiles, whole life insurance policies with a combined face value up to $10,000, irrevocable burial arrangements, and burial spaces.
+In Mississippi, IRA’s and 401K’s in “payout status” are exempt.
 This means that one’s Required Minimum Distribution (RMD) is being withdrawn.
 One’s primary home is also generally exempt.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This remains true regardless of the Medicaid long-term care program and regardless of if one or both spouses are applicants.
-However, there is a Community Spouse Resource Allowance (CSRA) that protects a larger amount of the couple’s assets for the non-applicant spouse of a Nursing Home Medicaid or HCBS Waiver applicant.
-In 2024, the CSRA allows the community spouse (the non-applicant spouse) to keep up to $154,140 of the couple’s assets.
-For Regular Medicaid, there is no CSRA for a non-applicant spouse.
+All assets of a married couple are considered jointly owned (regardless of the Medicaid long-term care program for which one or both spouses are applicants).
+There is, however, a Community Spouse Resource Allowance (CSRA) that protects a larger amount of the couple’s assets for the non-applicant spouse of a Nursing Home Medicaid or HCBS Waiver applicant.
+In 2025, the CSRA allows the community spouse (the non-applicant spouse) to keep up to $157,920 of the couple’s assets.
+Note: There is no CSRA for Regular Medicaid.

 Medicaid’s Look-Back Rule

 Mississippi has a 60-month Medicaid Look-Back Period, which immediately precedes the date of one’s Nursing Home Medicaid or Medicaid Waiver application.
-During this period, Medicaid checks all past asset transfers to ensure no assets were sold or gifted under fair market value.
+During which Medicaid checks all past asset transfers to ensure no assets were sold or gifted under fair market value.
 This includes asset transfers made by one’s spouse.
 The Medicaid Look-Back Rule is intended to discourage persons from gifting assets to meet Medicaid’s asset limit.
 Applicants who violate this rule are penalized with a Penalty Period of Medicaid ineligibility.
-The Look-Back Period does not apply to Regular Medicaid.
+Note: the Look-Back Period does not apply to Regular Medicaid.

 The U.S. Federal Gift Tax Rule does not apply to Medicaid eligibility.
-In 2024, the Gift Tax Rule allows one to gift up to $18,000 per recipient without filing a Gift Tax Return.
+In 2025, this rule allows one to gift up to $19,000 per recipient without filing a Gift Tax Return.
 Gifting under this rule violates Medicaid’s Look-Back Period.

 Mississippi Medicaid Home Exemption Rules

 For the home to be exempt, the Medicaid applicant or their spouse must live in it.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+If there is no spouse in the home, there is a home equity interest limit of $730,000 (in 2025).
 Home equity is the value of the home, minus any outstanding debt against it.
 Equity interest is the amount of the home’s equity that is owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live in their home, the applicant must have Intent to Return.
-There is no home equity interest for Regular Medicaid.
+Furthermore, if neither the applicant nor their spouse live in the home, the applicant must have Intent to Return.
+Note: There is no home equity interest for Regular Medicaid.
 Other exemptions exist.

 While one’s home is usually exempt from Medicaid’s asset limit, it is not exempt from Medicaid’s Estate Recovery Program (MERP).
 Following a long-term care Medicaid beneficiary’s death, Mississippi’s Medicaid agency attempts reimbursement of care costs through whatever estate of the deceased still remains.
 This is often the home.
 Without proper planning strategies in place, the home will be used to reimburse Medicaid for providing care rather than going to family as inheritance.